 The FCA is a member of the European Competition Network and the International Competition Network.
-On 13 May 2019, the FCA also became a founding member of the 'Framework on Competition Agency Procedures of the International Competition Network' (ICN CAP).
-The Official Parties cooperate closely with other competition authorities, particularly with the German FCO.71 If a transaction has to be filed in multiple jurisdictions, the concerned undertakings should ensure to provide consistent information in their respective filings.
+On 13 May 2019, the FCA also became a founding member of the 'Framework on Competition Agency Procedures of the International Competition Network'.
+The Official Parties cooperate closely with other competition authorities, particularly with the German FCO.75 If a transaction has to be filed in multiple jurisdictions, the concerned undertakings should ensure to provide consistent information in their respective filings.

-Under Austrian merger control law, pre-notification negotiations with the Official Parties are not mandatory and, although possible, not very common.72 However, in complex cases where it is likely that the Official Parties raise competition concerns, pre-notification discussion can be very useful to avoid extensive and cost-intensive in-depth reviews before the Cartel Court.
+Under Austrian merger control law, pre-notification negotiations with the Official Parties are not mandatory and, although possible, not very common.76 However, in complex cases where it is likely that the Official Parties raise competition concerns, pre-notification discussion can be very useful to avoid extensive and cost-intensive in-depth reviews before the Cartel Court.
+Pre-notification contacts can also be useful if there are any doubts regarding whether a filing is required (e.g., because a transaction lacks domestic effect or does not qualify as a concentration).

-Since the initiation of an in-depth (Phase II) review leads to a change of the 'decision-making' body, the review process basically is restarted with the notifying party or parties and the Official Parties becoming parties of the Cartel Court proceedings.
-Please note that court appointed experts play a significant role in merger control proceedings before the Cartel Court, especially in connection with the definition of the relevant market and regarding the competitive analysis of a notified transaction.
+Because the initiation of an in-depth (Phase II) review leads to a change of the 'decision-making' body, the review process is basically restarted with the notifying party or parties and the Official Parties becoming parties of the Cartel Court proceedings.
+Note that court-appointed experts play a significant role in merger control proceedings before the Cartel Court, especially in connection with the definition of the relevant market and regarding the competitive analysis of a notified transaction.